pc0618/fall-detection/README.md

 The reported results above are the averages of the 5 independent experiments from the 5-fold cross-validation, and they show the high accuracy and low variance in the performance of our trained model.

-### UR Fall Detection Dataset II
+### UR Fall Detection Dataset II (No Correlation between Train/Test Sets, See Addendum)

-Dataset II is prepared in such a way that the frames of the same video clip are either in the training set or in the test set.
+Dataset II is prepared in such a way that all the frames of one particular video clip are either in the training set or in the test set.
 So there will not be any correlation between samples in the training set and samples in the test set.

 ```
 Accuracy: 99% (+/- 1%)